 A Protein-Rich Shake

 For optimal recovery, Hertzler recommends the 15-30-45 formula.
 That means consuming 15 to 30 grams of protein within 45 minutes of working out.
-To further enhance recovery, he suggests choosing a high-quality whey protein that's free of fillers, such as EAS 100% Whey Protein Powder.
+To further enhance recovery, he suggests choosing a high-quality whey protein that's free of fillers.

 For a refreshing, protein-packed drink to refuel worn out muscles, mix two scoops of 100 percent whey protein powder with water and blend with one cup of leafy greens like spinach, a medium banana, 10 ounces of orange juice and a little ice.